 Unfortunately, there isn’t a single debt relief program that works for everyone because each situation is unique.
 There are pros and cons to each debt relief solution.

-There are some great Canadian debt relief programs that can help you become debt free.
-Here are some of the best options:
+There are some great Canada debt relief programs that can help you become debt free.
+Here are some of Canada’s best options:

 If you want to get your debt under control but are not defaulting on payments, debt consolidation might help you.

-However, you will need to have a stable income and a good credit score.
+However, you need a stable income and a good credit score.

 Credit counselling services offer advice on resolving debt problems and guidance on household spending and budgeting.

-A credit counsellor often recommends a debt management plan, allowing you to repay your debts over three years.
+A credit counsellor often recommends a program called a debt management plan, allowing you to repay your debts over three years.
 You make a monthly payment to the credit counselling agency.